Long-time asymptotics and stability for the sine-Gordon equation: Abstract

-{Firstly, we use the nonlinear steepest descent for Riemann-Hilbert problems to compute the long-time asymptotics of the solutions to the sine-Gordon equation whose initial condition belongs to some \textit{weighted Sobolev spaces}. }Secondly, we study the asymptotic stability of the sine-Gordon equation.
-It is known that the obstruction to the asymptotic stability of the sine-Gordon equation in the energy space is the existence of small breathers which is also closely related to the emergence of wobbling kinks.
-Combining the long-time asymptotics and a refined approximation argument, we analyze the asymptotic stability properties of the sine-Gordon equation in { \textit{weighted energy spaces}.} Our stability analysis gives a criterion for the weight which is sharp up to the endpoint so that the asymptotic stability holds.
+{Firstly, we use the nonlinear steepest descent for Riemann-Hilbert problems to compute the long-time asymptotics of the solutions to the sine-Gordon equation whose initial condition belongs to some \textit{weighted Sobolev spaces}.} Secondly, combining the long-time asymptotics with a refined approximation argument, we analyze the asymptotic stability of multi-soliton solutions to the sine-Gordon equation in weighted energy spaces.
+It is known that the obstruction to the asymptotic stability of kink solutions to the sine-Gordon equation in the energy space is the existence of small breathers which is also closely related to the emergence of wobbling kinks.
+Our stability analysis gives a criterion for the weight which is sharp up to the endpoint so that the asymptotic stability holds.

 {\mathbf{N}} {\mathcal{ \breve{R}}} {\overline{\rho}} {\overline{\zeta}}

 {\overline{\partial}}

 {\displaystyle{\int}}